Trivia Trap

 Trivia Trap is an American television game show produced by Mark Goodson Productions.
 It originally ran from October 8, 1984 to April 5, 1985 on American Broadcasting Company (ABC).
-The game featured two teams of three contestants competing against each other to answer trivia questions in various formats.
-Bob Eubanks was the host, with Gene Wood, Charlie O'Donnell, and Bob Hilton alternating as announcers.
+Two teams, each composed of three contestants, compete against each other in a variety of trivia-related formats to win a cash prize of $10,000.
+Bob Eubanks hosted the show, and Gene Wood, Charlie O'Donnell, and Bob Hilton alternated as announcers.

 Gameplay

-Two teams of three contestants – the Juniors, who wore blue sweaters and were under 30 years of age; and the Seniors, who wore red sweaters and who were over the age of 30 – answered trivia questions to reach a goal of $1,000.
-The members of the championship team then competed individually to win or share a top prize of $10,000.
+Two teams, each composed of three contestants, compete to answer trivia questions to reach a goal of $1,000.
+The teams consist of the "juniors", or players under the age of 30, and the "seniors", over the age of the 30.
+In the original format, the first round of gameplay requires contestants to eliminate wrong answers to trivia questions while avoiding the correct answer, or the "trivia trap".
+A revision of the game format instead replaced the first portion of the game with two other rounds.
+Afterward, contestants compete in the $1,000 Trivia Race, with the higher-scoring team playing the bonus round, also known as the $10,000 Trivia Ladder.

 First format

-Two sets of four answers each were displayed.
-The team in control chose one set and was asked a question, and each member in turn attempted to eliminate one wrong answer.
-Their turn ended when either all three wrong answers or the correct answer had been chosen.
-The team received $50 for eliminating one wrong answer, $100 for two, or $300 for all three.
-A new set of answers was then displayed to replace the ones that had been used, and the other team then played.

-Two rounds were played in this manner; each team had one turn per round, with the seniors always choosing first.
-At the end of the second round, Eubanks asked a question concerning the last unused set of answers for viewers to play along; the correct answer was revealed at the start of the Trivia Race.

-This format remained in place until December 14, 1984.
-Goodson reworked the format after a focus group from American Film International indicated that eliminating wrong answers was a format flaw.
+The team is shown eight TV monitors with two sets of four answers displayed on the two rows of four TV monitors.
+The team in control chooses one set (top or bottom) and is asked a question, and each member in turn attempts to eliminate a wrong answer while avoiding the correct answer.
+The turn ends when either all three wrong answers (indicated by targets displayed on the TV monitors) or the correct answer are chosen.
+The team receives $50 for eliminating one wrong answer, $100 for two, or $300 for all three.
+A new set of answers is then displayed to replace the ones that had been used, and the other team plays.
+Two rounds are played in this manner; each team has one turn per round, with the seniors always choosing first.
+This format remained in place until December 14, 1984 when it was reworked, after a focus group from American Film International indicated that eliminating wrong answers was a format flaw.

 Second format

-The reworked format began with Eubanks asking a trivia question to the home audience, then revealing its answer after both teams had been introduced.

-Fact or Fiction?

-The first round consisted entirely of true/false questions.

-The previous day's champions selected one of two question packets, and each team member was asked one question worth $25.
-After all three members had answered, the challengers played the other packet.

-Two sets of questions were played, with the challengers given first choice for the second set.